4paradigm/OpenMLDB/demo/README.md

 w2 as (partition by passenger_count order by pickup_datetime ROWS_RANGE BETWEEN 1d PRECEDING AND CURRENT ROW);
 > quit
 ```
+:bulb: Note that:

+- The SQL used for the online deployment should be the same as that for offline feature extraction.
-Note that for a real-world application, the user may import another copy of recent data for online inference before SQL deployment (refer to the cluster-mode demo).
+- For a real-world application, the user may import another copy of recent data for online inference before SQL deployment (refer to the cluster-mode demo).
 For the sake of simplicity, this demo just uses the same data for both offline training and online inference.
+If different data sets are used, then the online table name (`t1` in this example) should be changed accordingly.

-### Start HTTP serevice for inference with OpenMLDB
+**Start HTTP service for inference with OpenMLDB**

 ```
 ./start_predict_server.sh /tmp/model.txt
 ```

-### Run inference with HTTP request
+**Run inference with HTTP request**

 ```
 python3 predict.py
-# the output we will see
+# The following output is expected (the numbers might be slightly different)
 ----------------ins---------------
 [[ 2.
 40.774097 40.774097 40.774097 40.774097 40.774097 40.774097
   40.774097 40.774097  1.
 1.      ]]